mitkox/aks-edge-utils/hands-on/install/install.md

 ## Execise 2: Implment single machine deployment

 You can run the New-AksEdgeDeployment cmdlet to deploy a single-machine AKS Edge cluster with a single Linux control-plane node, however we need to pass ServiceIpRangeSize = 10, which is not a default option.
-On single machine clusters, if you deployed your Kubernetes cluster without specifying a -ServiceIPRangeSize, you will not have allocated IPs for your workload services and you won't have an external IP address.
+On single machine cluster, if you deployed your Kubernetes cluster without specifying a -ServiceIPRangeSize, you will not have allocated IPs for your workload services and you won't have an external IP address.
 Hence we will use the JSON object and pass it as a string:

 ```bash
 $jsonString = New-AksEdgeConfig -outFile .\mydeployconfig.json